 Dalí claimed that Einstein wasn’t his inspiration for the melting-pocket watches at all.
-These were actually big slices of “Camembert Cheese” that were melting in the sun.
+These were big slices of “Camembert Cheese” that were melting in the sun.

-Whether or not he was messing around with this answer, we’ll never know, but we tend to believe he was and that the Einstein notion is closer to the truth.
+Whether or not he was messing around with this answer, we’ll never know, but we tend to believe he was and that Einstein notion is closer to the truth.

 10. The watches aren’t the only reference to time

 To emphasize this notion, there are more references to time in the painting:

 - The sand, which could represent the sand in an hourglass.